flicksoftdev/mobile_battery/README.md

 # MOBILE BATTERY DESIGN

-It's a simple mobile battery ui compoent.
+It's a simple mobile battery ui component.
+We can see the following things in this UI component:
+Battery Level: We can see the battery percentage on this.

 # PREVIEW